Amazon billing and usage reports for CloudFront - Amazon CloudFront

 Amazon provides two usage reports for CloudFront:

-• The billing report is a high-level view of all of the activity for the Amazon services that you're using, including CloudFront.
-For more information, see Amazon billing report for CloudFront.
+• The Amazon billing report is a high-level view of all activity for Amazon Web Services that you're using, including CloudFront.

-• The usage report is a summary of activity for a specific service, aggregated by hour, day, or month.
+• The Amazon usage report is a summary of activity for a specific service, aggregated by hour, day, or month.
 It also includes usage charts that provide a graphical representation of your CloudFront usage.
-For more information, see Amazon usage report for CloudFront.

 Note

-Like other Amazon services, CloudFront charges you for only what you use.
+Like other Amazon Web Services, CloudFront charges you for only what you use.
 For more information, see CloudFront pricing.

-You can view a summary of your Amazon usage and charges, listed by service, on the bills page in the Amazon Web Services Management Console.
+You can view a summary of your Amazon usage and charges, listed by service, on the Bills page in the Amazon Billing and Cost Management console.

-You can also download a more detailed version of the report in CSV format.
-The detailed billing report includes the following values that apply to CloudFront:
+The billing report includes the following values that apply to CloudFront:

 • ProductCodeAmazonCloudFront